-Membership of Ballinasloe Credit Union stands at 22,523.
-During the past financial year, we opened 374 new accounts for members.
-We wish to extend a warm welcome to all our new members, and we look forward to assisting them with their financial needs.
+At September 2021, membership of Ballinasloe Credit Union stood at over 22,000.
+During the financial year, we opened 149 new accounts for members.
+We wish to extend a warm welcome to all our new members, and we look forward to assisting them with all their financial needs.

-Our aim is to make a positive difference in the lives for our members.
-Members of the Credit Union have access to a range of financial services in branch and online.
+Our aim is to make a positive difference in the lives of our members who now have access to a range of financial services from a trusted partner either in branch or online.
+Some of our services are outlined below:

-Savings: Secure place to save with easy access to your money.
+Savings: Secure place to save with a range of options to suit you.